Terry Hall (singer): The Specials reunion

 Hall contacted his former Specials bandmates with the prospect of a reunion.
 He announced that the Specials would be reforming for tour dates and possibly recordings on 30 March 2008.
 Six members of the band performed on the Main Stage at Bestival as the surprise act on 6 September 2008.
 The Specials' original keyboardist and primary composer Jerry Dammers did not play at the festival and owns the trademark rights to the name "the Specials," so the group was billed as "Very 'Special' Guests".
 The Specials announced 2009 tour dates to celebrate their 30th anniversary on 2 December 2008.
 Dammers did not join the band on the tour, although relations between the two parties were reportedly strong.
 Hall was quoted as saying "the door remains open to him".
 Hall was still performing with the Specials in 2018, including a concert with the Rolling Stones, along with his original band members Lynval Golding and Horace Panter, and often DJed in various UK venues.

 The Specials released a new studio album entitled Encore on 1 February 2019.
 Upon release it went straight to the number one spot on the UK Albums Chart, becoming the highest-charting album ever released by the Specials.

 Personal life and death

 Hall had a brief romantic relationship with Jane Wiedlin of the Go-Go's in 1980.
 They co-wrote the song "Our Lips Are Sealed".

-Hall had two sons with his first wife, Jeanette Hall, including the DJ Felix Hall and another son with his second wife, Lindy Heymann.
+He had two sons with his first wife, Jeanette Hall, including the DJ Felix Hall and another son with his second wife, Lindy Heymann.

 Hall said that he suffered from lifelong depression after being abducted and sexually abused at the age of 12.
 He later became addicted to the Valium he had been prescribed.
 Following a suicide attempt in 2004, Hall was diagnosed with bipolar disorder.

-Terry Hall died on 18 December 2022 from pancreatic cancer, at the age of 63.
+Hall died from pancreatic cancer at a clinic on Devonshire Place in Marylebone, London, on 18 December 2022, aged 63.